harish-guda/personal-website/content/research.md

 ## Interests

-My broad interests are in incentive and information design in platforms/marketplaces -- environments where a large number of agents interact.
-In such environments, agents respond not only to the actions of the platform, but also to the actions of other agents (i.e., agents exert strategic externalities on each other).
+My broad interests are in incentive and information design in service operations and platforms.

-I am also interested in analyzing problems in retail (motivated by my experience at Nordstrom).

 ## Working Papers